Welcome to Year 2 - Primrose Class!

 In art we compared skies in art, by exploring the work of different artists.
 We then created our own art using collage and painting techniques.

 In Science, we went on a nature walk to explore signs of the current season.
 We then moved on to identifying the uses of a variety of everyday materials including wood, metal, plastic, glass, brick, rock, paper and cardboard.
 We tested materials to see if they were waterproof.
 We also investigated how the shapes of solid objects could be changed by squashing, bending, twisting and stretching.

 The children really enjoyed their trip to the RAF Manston History Museum in week one, with one pupil giving it a five star rating!
 All children agreed that they enjoyed it so much they would like to go again!
-Lots was learnt about the artefacts on display and the children have written excellent recounts in English.
+Lots was learnt about the artefacts on display and the children then wrote excellent recounts in English.

 We also enjoyed our nature walk.
 We identified lots of signs of the season and began to learn about weather forecasts and symbols.

 In Maths, the children enjoyed measuring length and height with rulers and tape measures.
 We investigated objects in the classroom that were shorter than a metre, objects that were longer than a metre and even challenged ourselves to see who could find something as close to 1 metre as possible!

 Below are the links to the PowerPoint at the meeting.